ShaneTracey7/HangmanDesktopApp/README.md

 # HangmanDesktopApp

 I created a desktop application with Java using a GUI.
 I used Swing (GUI framework for Java) to create the app.
-I created a Hangman App.
+I created a Hangman App using an algorithm from a previous hangman program I created.
 In the previous hangman program, all input/output is done within the console.

 Gameplay